Bali – Family-Friendly Sea Turtle Rescue

 Day 3, Tuesday: Rewarding volunteer work at the turtle sanctuary.

-Day 7, Saturday: On this day, families on the program will enjoy an exclusive excursion, including visits to Kelinking View Point, Broken Beach and Angel Billabong.
+Day 7, Saturday: On this day, families on the program will enjoy an excursion, including visits to Kelinking View Point, Broken Beach and Angel Billabong.

 *This schedule is subject to change.